GreenIron/Recoinition/README.md

 TODO:

-2- Algorithm
+# 2- Algorithm
 * Image Preprocessing
  * Median-filter like (e.g. anisotropic gradient, guided-filter, bilateral-filter)

+image here

  * Colors are altered in a HSL (hue, saturation, lightness) color space.
 Coin color can be more easily discriminated from background color in HSL rather than in RGB.

+image here

-  * coin contour extraction a circle Hough transform
+ * coin contour extraction a circle Hough transform image here

-* Processing
+ * coin to stripe transform.
+Since some characters are engraved following the coin circumference, the coin is transformed into a strip to make these character follow a horizontal line

+image here

+* Processing: the idea here is to extract
  * OCR
  * Feature registration
+ * Quality assessment
 * Classification

 SVM

-3- Results
+# 3- Results

-3- References
+# 4- References